-Initially I thought I could just cut the recipe in half, and make three cake layers.
-You can do this, but the cake layers turn out quite a bit thinner than I’m used to.
+Initially, I thought I could just cut the recipe in half and make three cake layers.
+You can do this, but the cake layers turn out a bit thinner than I prefer.

-In the end, it turned out that making 2/3 of a batch is the ideal amount of batter for 6 inch cake layers.
+In the end, I found that 2/3 of a batch is the ideal amount of batter for 6-inch cake layers.

-What Types Of Sprinkles Should I Use To Make Funfetti Cake?
+What Types of Sprinkles Should I Use to Make This Funfetti Cake?

-While you might think all sprinkles are created equal, sadly you’re wrong.
+While you might think all sprinkles are created equal, they’re not.

-When making a funfetti cake, you have to be sure you use the right type of rainbow sprinkle.
+When making a funfetti cake, it’s important that you use the right type of rainbow sprinkles.

 The best sprinkles for making a funfetti cake are rainbow jimmies.

-They are the longer sprinkles, that you used to (and may still) put on your ice cream.
+They are the longer sprinkles that you probably used to (and may still) put on your ice cream.

-These sprinkles keep their color, and won’t immediately bleed into your batter.
+These sprinkles keep their color and won’t immediately bleed into the cake batter.

 This will allow the color of the sprinkles to really shine through once the layers are baked.

-Nonpareils will start to bleed their colors the second they’re stirred into your cake batter, resulting in a creepy, pink/grayish batter.
+Nonpareils will start to bleed their colors the second they’re stirred into the cake batter, resulting in a creepy, pink/grayish batter.

-This can also happen if you let you rainbow jimmies sit in your batter for an extended period of time, and then try to stir it.
+This can also happen if you let your rainbow jimmies sit in the batter for an extended period of time and then try to stir it.

 The key takeaways?
-Only use rainbow jimmies in this funfetti cake recipe, gently fold them into your batter, and immediately pour into your 6 inch cake pans.
+Only use rainbow jimmies in this funfetti cake recipe, gently fold them into the batter, and immediately pour the batter into your 6 inch cake pans.